Double Chocolate Brownies

 Instructions

-Preheat oven to 350°.
-Butter an 8″square baking pan.
-Line pan with parchment paper, leaving 2 inches hanging over the sides.
-Butter parchment paper.
+1. Preheat oven to 350°F. Butter an 8-inch square baking pan.
+Line the pan with parchment paper, leaving 2 inches hanging over the sides.
+Butter the parchment paper.

-In a heatproof bowl over a pan of simmering water, stir together butter, chocolate, and cocoa powder.
+2. In a heatproof bowl over a pan of simmering water, stir together the butter, chocolate, and cocoa powder until melted and smooth.
 Set aside to cool slightly.

-Pour batter into prepared pan.
-Spread evenly with spatula.
-Bake about 35 minutes, or until a cake tester comes out with a few crumbs but is not wet.
-Let cool in pan about 15 minutes.
+6. Pour the batter into the prepared pan and spread evenly.
+Bake for 35 minutes, or until a cake tester comes out with a few moist crumbs.

 Notes